FAIRmat-NFDI/pynxtools/README.md

 pip install git+https://github.com/FAIRmat-NFDI/pynxtools.git
 ```

+# Documentation
+Documentation can be found [here](https://fairmat-nfdi.github.io/pynxtools/).

-# Scope
+# Repository structure

-`pynxtools` (previously called `nexusutils`) is intended as a parser for combining various instrument output formats and electronic lab notebook (ELN) formats to an hdf5 file according to NeXus application definitions.

-Additionally, the software can be used as a plugin in the research data management system NOMAD for
-making experimental data searchable and publishable.
-NOMAD is developed by the FAIRMAT consortium, as a part of the German National Research Data Infrastructure
-(NFDI).

-The software tools are located inside [`pynxtools`](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/src/pynxtools) and they are
-shipped with unit tests located in [`tests`](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/tests).
+The software tools are located inside [`src/pynxtools`](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/src/pynxtools) and they are shipped with unit tests located in [`tests`](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/tests).
 Some examples with real datasets are provided in [`examples`](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/examples).
-It guides you through the process of converting instrument raw
-data into the NeXus standard and visualising the files content.
+They guide you through the process of converting instrument raw data into the NeXus standard and visualising the files' content.

-# Command line tools

-- [**dataconverter**](https://github.com/FAIRmat-NFDI/pynxtools/blob/master/src/pynxtools/dataconverter/README.md): Creates compliant instances of NeXus/HDF5 files to [NeXus schemas](https://nexusformat.org).
-- [**read_nexus**](https://github.com/FAIRmat-NFDI/pynxtools/blob/master/src/pynxtools/nexus/README.md): Outputs a debug log for a given NeXus file.
-- [**generate_eln**](https://github.com/FAIRmat-NFDI/pynxtools/blob/master/src/pynxtools/eln_mapper/README.md): Outputs ELN files that can be used to add metadata to the dataconverter routine.

 # NOMAD integration